denisecase/basic-tools-for-webdev/README.md

 All recommended tools are free.

-## Chocolatey Installation
+## Install Chocolatey

 Use powerful automation tools to make installing software easier.
-Install Chocolatey, the Windows Package Manager from <https://chocolatey.org/>.
+Install Chocolatey, the Windows Package Manager from <https://chocolatey.org/> by following the directions on the website.

+## Install Software with Chocolatey

 Right-click in your Documents folder, and select 'Open PowerShell as Administrator'.
 If you don't have this option, see [Windows Setup for Developers](https://github.com/denisecase/windows-setup).